 This is another beautiful viewpoint off of Glacier Point Road, but from a slightly different angle than Glacier Point.
 It’s worth the quick stop.

-Other Things to Do in Yosemite with Kids
+Other Things to Do in Yosemite with Kids: Fun Activities in Yosemite

 The Yosemite Junior Ranger program is really well done with different books for different age groups.
 Know that while many Junior Ranger programs are free, the Yosemite book costs $3.50 to purchase.
 But it’s well worth the cost, as the book is really well done and appeals to a variety of ages.
 While technically, the booklet is recommended for ages 7+, we’ve had our 4 and 5 year olds do it if they were comfortable readers or really interested.